-Dr. Henning's teaching and research interests focus on the history of U.S. foreign relations and modern Japan, particularly on the influence of cultural constructs such as race, religion, and gender in relations between state and non-state actors.
-His course topics include early and modern U.S. foreign relations, terrorism and war, U.S.-Japanese relations, and Japanese fiction and film.
+Dr. Henning's teaching and research interests focus on the history of US foreign relations and modern Japan, particularly on the influence of cultural constructs such as race, religion, and gender in relations between state and non-state actors.
+His course topics include US-Japanese relations, early and modern US foreign relations, terrorism and war, and Japanese fiction and film.
 His research examines how American ideologies of race, religion, and gender have shaped and been shaped by American encounters with Japan and East Asia.
-In the case of Japan, Dr. Henning concentrates on the early decades of its relations with the United States, from the Perry Expedition through the Meiji Period.
+He concentrates on the early decades of US-Japanese relations, from the Perry Expedition through the Meiji Period.

-He is the author of Outposts of Civilization: Race, Religion, and the Formative Years of American-Japanese Relations, which won the Bernath Book Prize awarded by the Society for Historians of American Foreign Relations.
-The book also was translated and published in Japan.
+His book Outposts of Civilization: Race, Religion, and the Formative Years of American-Japanese Relations won the Stuart L. Bernath Book Prize awarded by the Society for Historians of American Foreign Relations and was published also in a Japanese translation.

 Dr. Henning’s current project is Interpreting the Mikado’s Empire: The Writings of William Elliot Griffis (Lexington Books, spring 2021).
 Griffis, an authority on Meiji Japan, was unequalled in the length of his career and the breadth of his literary work.
 This book brings together for the first time his best writing.